-We are happy to announce that we will be offering further training for our existing Ally members in 2019!
+We are happy to announce that we will again be offering further training for our existing Ally members in 2020!

-Influencing LGBTIQ Inclusion as an Ally (for existing Ally members) sessions are also available for registration through Staff Online once dates have been finalised.
+Influencing LGBTIQ Inclusion as an Ally (for existing Ally members) sessions will be available for registration through Staff Online once dates have been finalised.

 If you would like to register your interest for future workshop dates, please email firstname.lastname@example.org